Networking Tips (and Traps!): Preventing Brain Picking

 If you cannot address these people's concerns, that's fine.
 And you don't want to stress out your brain trying to find an answer that you don't have, especially in the short period of time in a networking meeting.
-As discussed in Sales Tips for Small Business: Are You Selling the Impossible?, you are much better off referring inappropriate opportunities to another networking connection who can help.
+You are much better off referring inappropriate opportunities to another networking connection who can help.
 In that case, the script would be altered a bit:

 Brain Pick Script Elements for a Referral

 - Acknowledge the person's need and the importance of addressing it

 - Indicate that you don't have the skills, experience, etc. to competently address their needs.